 If you have it in the budget, it is worth it to try and add this in to help build more team cohesiveness.
-It helps employees feel like they are really part of the bigger picture and have that satisfaction overall.
+It helps employees feel like they are really part of the bigger picture and overall.

 6. Ask the Employees

 What do the employees like in a break room?
 What would they like to have in there?
 What could they do without?

 These are some simple things that you could ask your employees to find out what it is that they would benefit from.

 You could always come up with your own ideas, but everyone is different.
 You may find that what you think is great is not the same as what your employees would prefer.

 Get their input and try to put it into play while creating the break space.